bipsandbytes/django-api/README.rst

 =================

 Django API is a way to cleanly specify and validate your Django_ APIs in a single block of code.
+It provides a method to keep your API documentation and implementation consistent.

 .. _Django: https://www.djangoproject.com/